 Noah Slater is a brilliant engineer, but he’s not really a people person.
 It’s not that he doesn’t like them, he’s just not really aware of them most of the time.
-His primary function is to examine new technology encountered in the Delta Quadrant and to coordinate with the Starfleet Corps of Engineers to build anything that might be needed for the Delta Exploration Initiative.
+He leads the Starfleet Corps of Engineering Team aboard the Arcturus.

 Even in primary school, he demonstrated an incredible capacity for knowledge, across most of the subjects that were taught in the Federation schooling system.
 By age 16, he had finished secondary school, a full two years ahead of schedule.
 After secondary school, he enrolled at the Massachusetts Institute of Technology, where he obtained first Bachelor of Science degree in Physics, then a Master of Science, and then finally a Doctor of Philosophy during his ten years there.
 In that time, his academic skills flourished, but he never really branched out and socialized, and this was not helped by the fact that he stayed at the same institution for so long.
 While working on his dissertation on advanced warp physics, he worked on several projects for Starfleet Science, on deep space observation platforms in the Sol System, as a provisional Ensign.